ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A network incident refers to an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service {{TMF724A}}.
-Different data sources including alarms, metrics, and other anomaly information can be aggregated into few amount of incidents irrespective layer by correlation analysis and the service impact analysis.
-For example, if the protocols related to the interface fail to work properly due to Service Level Objective (SLO) violation, large amount of alarms may be reported to upper layer management system and aggregated into one or a few incidents when some network services may be affected by this incident (e.g.,  L3VPN services bound to this interface will become unavailable
+Different data sources including alarms, metrics, and other anomaly information can be aggregated into one or a few amount of incidents irrespective layer by correlation analysis and the service impact analysis.
+For example, if the protocol-related interface fails to work properly, large amount of alarms may be reported to upper layer management system since a lot of network services may be affected by the interface, but only one aggregated incident regarding the abnormal interface will be reported.
-{{?I-D.ietf-ippm-pam}}).
 An incident may also be raised through the analysis of some network performance metrics, for example, as described in SAIN {{?RFC9417}}, network services can be decomposed to several sub-services, specific metrics are monitored for each sub-